 Permitted Resources During the Assessments

-The following resources are permitted for English language learners if they are used on a regular basis and are non-instructional:
+The following resources are permitted for English language learners:

 Refer to the Accommodation and exemptions section for more information.
 English language learners are eligible for additional permitted accommodations listed in this guide if: